Super can be complicated, especially when you’re starting out. Here are some answers to the questions we hear most.

 #Financial advice is offered through CareSuper’s relationship with Industry Fund Services Limited (IFS), and is provided by an authorisation under the Australian financial services license of IFS, ABN 54 007 016 195, AFSL 232514.

-If you’re earning more than $450 (before tax) from a single employer in a calendar month, then your employer should be making super contributions for you.
-If you are under 18, you are also required to be working 30 hours or more per week.
+If you’re over age 18, your employer is legally required to pay super contributions for you.
+If you are under 18, you also should receive super contributions if you’re working 30 hours or more per week.

-If you don’t qualify for super right now, keep in mind that your hours may change (for example, over busy holiday periods), meaning you may qualify in the future.
+Don’t qualify for super right now?
+Keep in mind that your hours may change (for example, over busy holiday periods), meaning you may qualify in the future.

 ASIC's MoneySmart website has a calculator that can help all employees figure out how much super they should be receiving.
 Check it out on the MoneySmart website.